-The training aimed to provide participants with theoretical information on European visions and concepts of adult education, as well as to discuss existing models and to understand the basic mechanisms of how adult education works in countries with many years of experience.
+The training aiming at providing participants with theoretical information on European visions and concepts of adult education, as well as, to discuss existing models and to understand the basic mechanisms of how adult education works in countries with many years of experience.

 The final day of the training was devoted entirely to the individual stages of training and their management from planning to evaluation.
 The focus was also on the needs and peculiarities of cooperation with business.